 CREATE PROCEDURE s02.usp_cash_by_months_change @column_name nvarchar(255) , @cell_number_value money = NULL , @section int = NULL , @item_id int = NULL , @company_id int = NULL , @year int = NULL

-The procedure gets the edited cell column name and value, and values from table columns and procedure parameters.
+The procedure gets the column name and value of the edited cell and values from table columns and procedure parameters.

 You can use DBEdit on any supported database platforms in the same manner: